By Tracey Maurer

 - Transformational: Most leaders aspire to be transformational.
 If you are, you lead through vision.
 You have your eye on the future, and you model and communicate your forward-thinking commitment.
 You are an inspiration to employees, and they follow you because they believe in the common goals that you’ve shared and articulated.

 Even if you identify with just one or two styles, you can learn from – and apply – other styles, Jones says.
-UVM’s Leadership and Management Professional Certificate program is a good place to start.
-For every situation – whether it’s communicating with an employee about poor job performance, inspiring a highly experienced team to achieve or guiding your organization through times of change and uncertainty – there are particular leadership styles and corresponding tools you can use to accomplish your objectives.
+UVM’s Center for Leadership and Innovation is a good place to start.
+For every situation – whether it’s communicating with an employee about poor job performance, inspiring a highly experienced team to achieve, or guiding your organization through uncertain times – there are specific leadership styles and corresponding tools you can use to accomplish your objectives.
+Broadening your range and developing greater agility are meaningful goals for any leader.

-Tracey Maurer is a Senior Program Developer and Director of New Business Development for the UVM Center for Leadership and Innovation.
+Tracey Maurer was a Senior Program Developer and Director of New Business Development for the UVM Professional and Continuing Education.